 The Transportation Conformity Rule apply to Nonattainment Areas and Maintenance Areas by an approved maintenance plan.
 Air quality conformity is a process intended to ensure that FTA funding goes to transportation related activities that are consistent with the air quality goals set forth in the Clean Air Act.
-The Municipality of Guaynabo is under a Maintenance Plan and is for this reason that a variety of concerted actions and policies help to maintain PM10 Attainment status in the Municipality improving air quality and creating more sustainable communities.
-Such policies include, among others, pedestrian friendly land uses and improvement of pedestrian facilities, intersection improvements and other low-cost transportation measures, covering of loads on trucks, stabilizing the sides of roadways, paving parking areas, street cleaning and removal of road dust, and restoring roads to good repair.
+A variety of concerted actions and policies help to maintain PM{10} Attainment status in the Municipality of Guaynabo improving air quality and creating more sustainable communities.
+They include, among others, pedestrian friendly land uses and improvement of pedestrian facilities, intersection improvements and other low-cost transportation measures, covering of loads on trucks, stabilizing the sides of roadways, paving parking areas, street cleaning and removal of road dust, and restoring roads to good repair.
 The increased emphasis on and implementation of transit improvements is a major commitment that will bring benefits for many years to come.
 These and other actions of the responsible agencies and officials will serve to improve the air quality on the Island.

-The aforementioned actions and policies, stablished for the Municipality of Guaynabo, if implemented at Island-wide level would yield similar benefits to air quality and communities.
+The aforementioned actions and policies, if implemented at Island-wide level would yield similar benefits to air quality and communities.
 Other concerted actions and policies would improve the air quality at Island-wide level, such as:

 - Strict enforcement of vehicle inspection requirement prescribed by the Vehicles and Transit Law of Puerto Rico (Law 22- 2000).
 This law requires that every vehicle that travels on public roads must be equipped with the exhaust emission control system, including catalytic converter and parts related.
 Catalytic converters speed up the chemical reactions between oxygen and pollutants in the air to convert them into less toxic byproducts like water vapor, carbon dioxide, and nitrogen gas. - Additional measures to reduce emissions.
 The most promising of them is the adoption of a local strategy that provides incentives for the conversion of the auto fleet to electric vehicles.
-Potential candidates for this strategy are: - Provide vehicles charging infrastructure; - Easing of the permitting process for the construction of private charging facilities; - Establishing or enhancing subsidies for charging equipment and/or vehicles; and - o Enhancing tax credits for electric vehicles purchases.
+Potential candidates for this strategy are: - Provide vehicles charging infrastructure; - Easing of the permitting process for the construction of private charging facilities; - Establishing or enhancing subsidies for charging equipment and/or vehicles; and - Enhancing tax credits for electric vehicles purchases.